EuroProofNet/europroofnet.github.io/_pages/WG2/Geometry24/meeting.md

 **Date:** 28-30 May 2024

 Remark: the official dates of the meeting taken into account for reimbursements are from 28 to 30 of May (3 days).
-However, since most people will arrive on the 27th and leave on the 31st, the program includes two optional work sessions on those days (afternoon and morning).

 **Venue:** [Hôtel Restaurant Campanile Nice Aéroport, Nice, France](https://nice-aeroport.campanile.com/fr-fr/) 459-461 Promenade Des Anglais L'arénas 06200 Nice, France